codeit-ninja/SRT-Support-for-HTML5-videos/README.md

 This package will convert your SRT subtitles on the fly to VTT subtitles.

 ### 👉 What's new in v2?
+- Updated code base to modern JavaScript
 - Added [TextDecoder](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder?retiredLocale=nl) to support all kinds of encodings
     - SRT can be encoded in [multiple formats](https://en.wikipedia.org/wiki/SubRip#Text_encoding), while WebVTT should only be [encoded in UTF-8](https://www.w3.org/TR/webvtt1/#file-structure) format.
 - Does not break the TextTrack selection in video elements
   - The previous version broke the TextTrack selection in the captions' menu.
 So when you had multiple captions you could not switch between them.
 - Is available as a package (ES module) or as a ready to use script
+- No external dependencies
+- More functionality included

 ### Installation